-The Big Question: Low-key documentary features The Passion of the Christ talent discussing God + The Meaning of Life
+The Big Question movie review: Low-key documentary features The Passion talent discussing God + The Meaning of Life

 It’s unfortunate that The Big Question, a documentary about the “big questions” surrounding religious faith, was made before the December 2004 tsunami that killed more than 200,000 people around the Indian Ocean.
 Filmmakers Francesco Cabras and Alberto Molinari could then have asked one more pertinent question to their dozens of interviewees of different religions, nationalities, and social backgrounds while on the set of Mel Gibson’s The Passion of the Christ: